| |||||||||||||

 #'

-#' We register the two callbacks above.
+#' We need to register the above callback.

 #' We load the initial TSP only with node degree constraints.